my-language-skills/simple-metadata/README.md

 	 4 delete all unused code: - comments.. => no comments..  (problem in sumbionts/custom_metadata.php)
   - not reachable blocks.

+	5 smd-general-functions.
+216,254
+	changed at smd-pages-related-content.php deleted comment "//'QAPage' at line: 79 deleted " and  line: 36

 ### 1.5.3
 * **BUGFIX**